multipath-tcp/tcp-in-udp/README.md

   tc filter add dev "${IFACE}" ingress bpf da obj tcp_in_udp_tc.o sec tc_server_ingress
   ```

+Generic Segmentation Offload (GSO) and Generic Receive Offload (GRO) cannot be
-GRO/TSO cannot be used on this interface, because each UDP packet will carry a
+used for this traffic, because each UDP packet will carry a part of the TCP
-part of the TCP headers as part of the data: this is specific to one packet, and
+headers as part of the data.
+This part of the data is specific to one packet,
-it cannot be merged with the next data.
-Please use this:
+therefore, it cannot be merged with the next data.
+UDP GRO is only done on
+demand, e.g. when the userspace asks it (setsockopt(IPPROTO_UDP, UDP_GRO)) or
+for some in-kernel tunnels, so GRO doesn't need to be disabled.
+To disable GSO:

 ```
-ethtool -K "${IFACE}" gro off lro off gso off tso off ufo off sg off ip link set ${IFACE} gso_max_segs 1
+ip link set ${IFACE} gso_max_segs 0
 ```

-(to be checked: maybe it is enough to disable `gro` and `gso/tso`.)

 Note: to get some stats, in egress, it is possible to use: